-Cheap and easy but mediocre food is everywhere.
-It throws itself at us with sexy packaging and seductive advertising.
+Cheap and easy, but mediocre food throws itself at us with sexy packaging and seductive advertising.
 It’s hard to say no to, but not impossible.

-Brag to your friends about the fantastic food you take down, too.
+And brag to your friends about it.
 A bit of healthy competition can lead to healthier eating habits for everyone.

 Do It Where it Belongs

 Nobody wants to see you do it on the subway, in your car, or on the sidewalk.
-Aside from a few kinky exceptions, resist temptation until you’re in an appropriate environment: sitting at a table.
+So aside from a few kinky exceptions, resist temptation until you’re in an appropriate environment: sitting at a table.
 It’s more comfortable there, anyway.

 Relish the Ritual

 Researchers have found rituals help us enjoy food more.
 They’re the foreplay to eating.

 - We enjoy cake more when we sing happy birthday before and wait for the birthday boy or girl to slice it and dish it out.

 - We enjoy coffee more when we measure the beans, grind them, then carefully brew them.